Stock Markets Rise On Virus Hopes As Oil Tanks - UrduPoint

 Stock Markets Rise On Virus Hopes As Oil Tanks

-Equity markets rallied Monday as governments across the world started to ease coronavirus lockdown measures, while oil prices tumbled as a supply glut offset output cuts
+Equity markets rallied Tuesday as governments across the world started to ease coronavirus lockdown measures, but oil prices tumbled as a supply glut overwhelmed output cut

-London, (UrduPoint / Pakistan Point News - 27th Apr, 2020 ):Equity markets rallied Monday as governments across the world started to ease coronavirus lockdown measures, while oil prices tumbled as a supply glut offset output cuts.
+New York, (UrduPoint / Pakistan Point News - 28th Apr, 2020 ):Equity markets rallied Tuesday as governments across the world started to ease coronavirus lockdown measures, but oil prices tumbled as a supply glut overwhelmed output cuts.

 US markets followed Asia and Europe higher after virus figures from some of the worst-hit countries provided hope that the peak of the crisis may have passed.